His image is on every note...

 situated on a little island in Hoan Kiem lake at the heart of the old quarter

-and the revolution could have led to a brain matter meltdown.
+a brain matter meltdown.
 Somewhat wearily, we trudged out of town a few kilometers toward Ho Tay lake

 to take a look at the Quan Thanh pagoda and Tay Ho pagoda set in its relaxing gardens.
 After all this, we managed to squeeze in a visit to the Temple of Literature